 London Friend works with a wide range of organisations within the public and private sectors to help achieve our mission of improving the lives of LGBT people.
 Our current partners and funders include:

-- The Henry Smith Charity supports the delivery of our Antidote programme from 2018 - 2021 and has previously supported the development of our SWAP programme.
+- The Henry Smith Charity supports the delivery of our Antidote programme and has previously supported the development of our SWAP programme.

 - Lloyds Bank Foundation help fund our volunteering programme for Antidote, our LGBT drug & alcohol service.

-- The Leathersellers' Charitable Fund is supporting our Antidote programme from 2018 - 2022.
+- The Leathersellers' Charitable Fund is supporting our Antidote programme.

-- SASH (Support & Advice on Sexual Health) is the community sexual health partnership funded by the Tri-Borough area (Westminster, Kensington & Chelsea, and Hammersmith & Fulham).
+- SASH (Support & Advice on Sexual Health) is the community sexual health partnership funded by the London Boroughs of Westminster, Kensington & Chelsea, and Hammersmith & Fulham.
 The partnership is led by Turning Point, along with Naz Project, Metro and London Friend, where we are the LGBT lead.